ABOUT ME

 Opus

 The Opus is developed by the Xiph.org foundation and first released on August 26th, 2012.
-Opus is used by YouTube and the WebM container's default audio codec.
+Opus is used by YouTube and it's the WebM container's default audio codec.
+Opus combines two codecs: SILK and CELT's functions.
+In most cases, it uses CELT mode, although it's a mix.

 128 kbps